EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are becoming a core component of intelligent Internet-of-Things (IoT) and embodied AI systems~\cite{liu2025embodied}, enabling egocentric (first-person) perception and on-device intelligence in resource-constrained platforms such as mobile robots, drones, AR/VR glasses, smart cameras, and connected vehicles, where models must process live sensory streams in real time.
+Deep neural networks (DNNs) are becoming a core component of intelligent Internet-of-Things (IoT) and embodied AI systems~\cite{liu2025embodied}, enabling egocentric (first-person) perception and on-device intelligence in resource-constrained platforms such as mobile robots, drones and AR/VR glasses, where models must process live sensory streams in real time.
 In these IoT-enabled embodied systems, visual perception often serves as the first step, providing scene understanding for downstream decision-making and interaction.
 However, as a data-driven technique, DNNs typically \textit{achieve optimal performance only when training and testing data share the same distribution}~\cite{geirhos2018generalisation,recht2019imagenet}.
 In the physical world, embodied systems inevitably encounter dynamic and unseen data distributions in their streaming test inputs, a phenomenon known as \textit{domain shift}, caused by factors such as weather changes, sensor noise, and varying lighting conditions, which can lead to substantial performance degradation~\cite{hendrycks2019benchmarking}.
-A common example is smart glasses that recognize everyday items to provide on-the-spot assistance, for instance, identifying a medicine bottle and displaying the dosage and warnings.
-The user might look at the same object indoors under warm room lighting, or outside under bright sunlight or a shaded area.
-Even though the bottle is unchanged, the lighting, shadows, and surrounding scene can change dramatically, shifting the input distribution and causing intermittent recognition errors during real-time use.
+For example, a battery-powered delivery robot (or drone) must recognize obstacles in real time on an edge accelerator; when it moves from indoor to outdoor or from daylight to night, the same objects can look very different, causing recognition errors while the device still has to meet tight latency, memory, and energy budgets.